Lambosaurus/STM32X/Docs/IRQ.md

 IRQ_Enable(IRQ_No_UART1, 0);
 ```

+> [!WARNING]
-Note that priority control for shared interrupts will result in the last enabled peripheral setting the priority.
+> Priority control for shared interrupts will result in the last enabled module setting the priority.
 This is poor behavior, but probably rare enough not to be a concern.

 # Maintenance